Pressure (2002 film)

 Pressure is a 2002 thriller film, starring Kerr Smith and Lochlyn Munro.
 It was co-written and directed by Richard Gale.
-The film was first shown at the American Film Market on February 20, 2002, before being released direct-to-video on November 26, 2002.
+The film was first shown at the American Film Market on February 20, 2002, before being released direct-to-video on November 26 of the said year, despite it being filmed in 2001.

 Plot

 On their way back home, two friends decide to stop at a bar.
 Nevertheless, one of the friends is seduced by Amber, a local girl.
 However, the girl and her lover plan to rob him.
 The lover accidentally shot himself, allowing the friends to escape, but his father is the local sheriff and starts a manhunt to capture the friends.